min2ha/ukwa-site/content/target/52404/index.en.md

   "subject": "Brexit : Impact on Wales"
 }

-# Carmarthenshire's Voice: Brexit and the Future of Wales

 This section of the website is dedicated to sharing Plaid Cymru Carmarthenshire's views on Brexit.